polepellynithishreddy/CODESOFT/Task-4(Sales_Prediction_Using_Python)/Results.md

-Here is the content you can include in your README file, summarizing the steps and results of your Python script:

----

 # Sales Prediction Using Python

 This project demonstrates a comprehensive approach to predicting sales using various machine learning models.
 The dataset used includes advertising expenditures in different media (TV, Radio, Newspaper) and the corresponding sales figures.
 The script involves data loading, visualization, model training, evaluation, and hyperparameter tuning.